hairizuanbinnoorazman/blog/content/posts/20180102_usingAWSLambdaDataScience.md

 +++
-title = "Using AWS Lambda for Data Science Projects and Automations" description = "AWS Lambda for Data Science Projects which involves the usage of python and it numerical libraries" tags = [
+title = "Using AWS Lambda for Data Science Projects and Automations 2" description = "AWS Lambda for Data Science Projects which involves the usage of python and it numerical libraries" tags = [
     "python",